iamfranco/MarsRoverChallenge/README.md

 We assumed that all vehicles will perform an emergency stop immediately before it's about to crash.
 This assumption is to simplify the application so we don't have to deal with the uncertainty of what happens when a vehicle crash, because the outcome of a crash is arguably non-deterministic.
 But in reality, not every vehicle would have that "danger detection mechanism".

-For TDD, it is challenging to test the `AppUIHandler` class since it takes user input and only prints results back to the console.
-It would be interesting to learn ways to test code that involves user input and output.
+For TDD, it is challenging to unit test the `AppUIHandler` class since it prints the result to the console with the color grids.
+It would be interesting to learn ways to test methods that only prints stuff to console.